cis3296s22/concept-RyanLan0213/README.md

 # Proof of Concept for INFINITY JUMP
-This document proposes a 3-D game that allows player to jump on the environment that has been chosen.
+This document proposes a 3-D game that allows the player to pick an environment and jump on the blocks.
 The player would be using direction keys on the keyboard to control which direction the character would be jumping.
-The player would fails the game if character has step on air and the game will be ended with scores.
-The movement of the character would be design in 2-D while the effects and environment would be design in 3-D.
+The player would fail the game if the character has stepped on air and the game will be ended with scores.
+The movement of the character would be designed in 2-D while the effects and environment would be designed in 3-D..

 # How to Build
 Prerequisites: